UroojARA/Email-Prompt/email-summarizer.md

 Long emails can be difficult and time-consuming to read and understand.

 ## Prompt

 Act as an email assistant.

 Summarize the following email and provide:

 -Key points
 -Action items
 -Deadlines
--Question that need to be response
+-Questions that need a response

 Email:
 {paste email here}